Stephan: Here is some potentially very good news, and important news as the earth's temperatures rise because of human greed and stupidity.

 The launch demonstrates a new type of offering to very wealthy tourists: The opportunity to truly reach outer space.
 Tour packages will provide passengers with a brief 10-minute frolic in zero gravity and glimpses of Earth from space.
 Not to be outdone, later in 2021, Elon Musk’s SpaceX will provide four to five days of orbital travel with its Crew Dragon capsule.

 What are the environmental consequences of a space tourism industry likely to be?
-Bezos boasts that his Blue […]
+Bezos boasts that his Blue Origin […]

 Paul Lewis, Head of Investigation - The Guardian (U.K.)